Réseau express métropolitain

-The Réseau express métropolitain (/fr/, REM, lit.
+The Réseau express métropolitain (REM, /fr/, lit.
 'Metropolitan Express Network') is a light metro rapid transit system in Greater Montreal, Quebec, Canada.
-As of November 2025, it consists of nineteen stations spanning 50 km, connecting Downtown Montreal with the suburb of Brossard and the northwestern Montreal suburbs.
-The West Island branch will open in the second quarter of 2026 and the branch to the Montréal–Trudeau International Airport will open in 2027.
+As of May 2026, it consists of 23 stations spanning the 64 km of its A1, A3, and A4 branches, connecting Downtown Montreal with the suburb of Brossard and the northwestern Montreal suburbs.
+The A2 branch to the Montréal–Trudeau International Airport will open in 2027.
 A portion of the route was taken over from the Exo commuter rail Deux-Montagnes line and has been converted to light metro standards.